 In preparation to the main DREAM II conference, several smaller events are organised, including a series of Learning Events.
 The first Learning Event took place on March 9th, 2021 with the theme 'The Rangeland Fodder Nexus'.
 For proceedings visit this page.

-The second Learning Event will take place on April 28th (9.00 - 12.15 Ethiopian Time) with the theme 'Educational institutionalization of the Dry Valley Rehabilitation and Productive Use Approach (DVRPU)'.
-The third learning event will take place in May.
+The second Learning Event took place on April 28th (9.00 - 12.15 Ethiopian Time) with the theme 'Educational institutionalization of the Dry Valley Rehabilitation and Productive Use Approach (DVRPU)'.
+For the proceedings visit this page.

 Visit this page for more information on the Learning Events.